Early Childhood Education

 Students will be able to:

-- Analyze theoretical perspectives that relate to young children and their families
+- Analyze in-depth theoretical perspectives that apply to young children and their families

 - Demonstrate competency in building family and community relationships

-- Apply principles of teaching and learning to early childhood classrooms
+- Apply educational theories of teaching and learning to early childhood classrooms

-- Apply understanding of leadership roles that benefit children and families
+- Synthesize understanding of leadership roles that benefit children and families

-- Analyze children’s issues and early childhood education around the world
+- Evaluate children’s issues and early childhood education around the world